s3b1R/IoT-Thermostat/README.md

 # IoT-Thermostat
-Turning on and off a myStrom WiFi Switch, depending on the measured Temperatur with a DS18B20 temperature sensor on a Raspberry Pi.
+Turning on and off a myStrom WiFi Switch, depending on the measured temperature with a DS18B20 temperature sensor on a Raspberry Pi.

 ---